capnhayfay/DSAI-BCF2-G1/README.md

 ### Problem Definition

-- Are we able to predict if a Credit Card Transaction is Fraudulent?
+- How are we able to predict if a credit card transaction is fraudulent?
 - Which model would be the best to predict it?

 ### Models Used